0xcacti/plugin-playground/README.md

 -- okay, so banner.nvim actually started as a way to learn neovim extension building I am building stackmap.nvim, a sample plugin from [TJ DeVries](https://github.com/tjdevries)

+-- Alright, this is just gonna be my repo for building all sorts of test neovim extensions,

+If you're reading the git logs for some reason, hi hello!